Skip to content

 • Select: Press Enter to resume the selected session.

-To see a list of all available sessions for the current project from the command line:
+To see a list of all available sessions for the current project from the command line, use the --list-sessions flag:

 Terminal window